eleanorstrib/cadenza/README.md

 # cadenza
 Overview
 cadenza is an application that enables users to record any value via text and retrieve those values via text or a web based dashboard.
-Is is live at [mycadenza.io](https://mycadenza.io).
+Is is live in its current (web) form at [mycadenza.io](https://mycadenza.io).

 #### Use cases/target users
 Cadenza is based on texting because it is a very accessible method available on mobile devices regardless of operating system, so it is not dependent on OS versions, updates or platforms.
 Anyone on a phone with texting capabilities can use it, no app download required.

-In this first version, usage is very general and could include the following
+In this first version, usage is very general and could include the following:
 - Parents recording information about their young children, like feedings, sleep and diapers
 - People recording their moods for later review to better quantify and track (changes in) feelings
 - Anyone tracking food consumption or exercise